The Exact Factorizations of Almost Simple Groups: Transitive simple subgroups of quasiprimitive permutation groups

 We thus have $\ell=1$, and so $X$ is of type HS or type SD with $M=\Soc(X)=T\times T$.
 Moreover, $T\times T\lhd X\leqslant (T\times T).(\Out(T)\times\Sy_2)$.
 Since $L$ is a nonabelian simple subgroup of $X$, we have $L< T\times T$.
 As $L$ is transitive and $T$ is regular on $\Omega$, it follows that $L\cong T$. \end{proof}

 The third class of groups are dealt with in the following lemma.

-\begin{lemma} Let $X$ be a quasiprimitive permutation group on $\Omega$ of product action type with socle $M$, and let $L$ be a simple group that is transitive on $\Omega$.
-Then one of the following holds: \begin{enumerate}[{\rm (a)}] \item $X$ is primitive of degree $d^2$ such that $M=T\times T$ and $M_\o=S\times S$, where $(L,T,S,d)$ lies in the following table:
+\begin{lemma} Let $X$ be a quasiprimitive permutation group on $\Omega$ of product action type with socle $M$, and let $L\leqslant X$ be transitive and simple.
+Then one of the following holds: \begin{enumerate}[{\rm (a)}] \item $X$ is primitive of degree $d^2$ such that $M=T\times T$ and $M_\omega=S\times S$, where $(L,T,S,d)$ lies in the following table: